kognise/obsidian-aviation/FAR/Volume 4/C Licensing/0431 Launch and reentry of a reusable launch vehicle (rlv).md

 ### §431.7   Payload and payload reentry determinations.

-\(a\) A payload determination is required to launch a payload unless the proposed payload is exempt from payload review under §415.53 of this chapter.
+\(a\) A payload determination is required to launch a payload unless the proposed payload is exempt from payload review under [[Volume 4/C Licensing/0415 Launch license.md#§415.53   Payloads not subject to review.|§415.53]] of this chapter.
 Requirements for obtaining a payload determination are set forth in part 415, subpart D of this chapter.

 \(b\) A payload reentry determination is required to reenter a payload to Earth on an RLV unless the proposed payload is exempt from payload reentry review.